Site Guidelines

 Student pilots with less than novice hang gliding rating (H2) or novice paragliding rating (P2) must have direct supervision by their USHPA certified, Eling’s Park Flight Park approved, instructor.

 A safe physical distance must always be maintained between moving gliders, people, and/or vehicles.
 Paragliding and hang gliding pilots have the right of way over RC gliders.
+If a RC glider is operating during free flight, please find a site coordinator and have them address the issue.

 All hang gliding and paragliding activities must be in compliance with USHPA hang gliding and paragliding pilot rating and instructor certification programs, and FAR 103.